b3-exmo/b3-exmo.github.io/docs/Tithing money/Charitable Giving.md

 YEAH YOU FUCKEN BETTER OMIT THOSE

 I'll acknowledge upfront that this is a bad-faith conclusion to jump to, so hold onto your pants.
 [2012's General Conference](https://www.churchofjesuschrist.org/study/general-conference/2013/04/statistical-report-2012?lang=eng) reported 58,990 full-time missionaries, and 22,961 church-service missionaries.
 I don't know if the church would have the audacity to combine those figures.
 If this study hadn't omitted missionaries, valuing 3,120 hours *per missionary* at $21.36 would make `21.36 * 3120 * 58990 = $3,931,282,368`.
-Just under *$4 billion* "donated" per year by having a missionary program that the individuals pay for the privilege of being counted in.
+Just under *four billion* "donated" per year by having a missionary program that the individuals pay for the privilege of being counted in.
 I can't confidently say that the LDS church is using these numbers in the way I'm outlining here— I'm presenting a worst case scenario in the event that they are.

 &nbsp;